0tii/html-to-pdf/readme.md

 # 🖥️ HTML2PDF
-A simple asynchronous library to create highly customizable PDFs from HTML or URL as ``buffer``, ``base64 string`` and ``.pdf file``.
+An easy-to-use but reliable asynchronous library to create highly customizable PDFs from HTML or URL as ``buffer``, ``base64 string`` and ``.pdf file``.
 Other than most npm-solutions for html-to-pdf conversion, this one leverages ``puppeteer`` as opposed to the deprecated and unmaintained ``phantomJS``.
 It also provides far more options to configure to your liking than most similar solutions.
 This *might* be the best html-to-pdf solution on npm at this point.

 ## Installation
 ```
-npm i [-g] html-2-pdf
+npm i [-g] convert-html2pdf
 ```

 ## Available functions
 Other than the main converter function, HTML2PDF exposes two more functions that allow writing pdf file content as both ``base64`` or ``buffer``.
-Those functions are also used internally to replace the situationally unreliable ``puppeteer`` native file save function that is controlled by the ``path`` option.
+Those functions are also used internally to replace the situationally unreliable ``puppeteer``-native file save function that is controlled through the ``path`` option.

 ### Function signatures
 Convert html to pdf